averbraeck/dsol/docs/1-getting-started/example-event.md

 # Example DSOL Queueing model using discrete events

+This is the first example of building a complete model for an M/M/1 queueing system using event scheduling.
+The next opic shows the same model using the flow library of DSOL.

 ## Introduction
 An M/M/1 queueing system is a system with one server (that's what the 1 stands for in M/M/1), and parts or clients arriving at the server with an exponentially distributed inter-arrival time (the first M denotes that) and an exponentially distributed service time (the second M denotes that).
 For an M/M/1 system to be stable, the average service time, denoted as $\lambda$ should be less than the average inter-arrival time, denoted as $\mu$.
 The ratio between $\lambda$ and $\mu$ is called $\rho = \lambda / \mu$, and it is also known as the average utilization of the queueing system.